LiveStak-Brad/mylivelinks/FINAL_PRE_DEPLOY_CHANGES.md

 **RLS Enabled on All Required Tables:**
 - ✅ `profiles` - Users can SELECT all, UPDATE own
-- ✅ `coin_ledger` - Users can SELECT own, INSERT only via RPC
+- ✅ `ledger_entries` - Users can SELECT own, INSERT only via RPC
 - ✅ `coin_purchases` - Users can SELECT own, INSERT only via RPC
 - ✅ `gifts` - Everyone can SELECT, INSERT only via RPC
 - ✅ `live_streams` - Everyone can SELECT, only owner can update `live_available`